theo-armour/agenda/3-2-sflprs/julia-morgan-building/speech-theo/2025-03-22-speech-theo-2.md

 You are in a building surrounded by symbols of love.

+Not just on the front facade but on every wall

-You are in one of the loveliest building in San Francisco
+Julia is whispering, "You are standing in one of the loveliest buildings in San Francisco"

 Let us return the compliment.